Featured Articles ➔

 There are tell-tale signs of a possible cancer in the breast to look out for.
+What are the symptoms of stage 1 breast cancer?
 This includes “a new lump in the breast or armpit, thickening or swelling of part of the breast, irritation or dimpling of breast skin, redness or flaky skin in the nipple area or the breast, pulling in of the nipple or pain in the nipple area, nipple discharge other than breast milk, including blood, any change in the size or the shape of the breast, or pain in any area of the breast.”
 (Source)

 Since breasts can be naturally very lumpy, it is important to know what kinds of lumps to be on the lookout for.
 Lumps that feel harder or different from the rest of the breast or have changed are a concern and should be checked.
 These kinds of lumps can be a sign of breast cancer or a benign breast condition like a cyst or fibroadenoma (a noncancerous breast tumor).
 Liquid leaking from your nipple can be troubling, but it's rarely a sign of breast cancer.
 Discharge can be your body's natural reaction when the nipple is squeezed.
 More signs of a serious condition that include discharge are that the discharge occurs without squeezing the nipple, occurs in only one breast, is bloody or clear (not milky).
 Remember that nipple discharge can also be caused by an infection or some other kind of condition that would also need treatment.
 More signs of a serious condition that indicate that you should contact your provider are lumps, hard knots or thickening inside the breast or underarm area, swelling, warmth, redness or darkening of the breast, change in the size or shape of the breast, dimpling or puckering of the skin, itchy, scaly sore or rash on the nipple, pulling in of the nipple or other parts of the breast, nipple discharge that starts suddenly, new pain in one spot that doesn't go away.

 Keep in mind that these symptoms can appear in cases that may not be cancerous, so it is best to take these cautionary signs for what they are.
 Since breast tissue is naturally lumpy, finding a lump in your breast is not an immediate sign of breast cancer.
-These things can change with your menstrual cycle, having children, losing or gaining weight, taking certain medications, and with age.
+Does stress cause breast cancer?
+The signs can change with your menstrual cycle, having children, losing or gaining weight, taking certain medications, and with age.
 You know yourself best-- if something feels different or off about your breast or your breast tissue, bring it up to your primary care doctor or gynecologist as soon as possible.

 At-home Breast Exam